Negative U.S. bond yields may become reality: PIMCO

 In the United States, if the Federal Reserve reduces domestic borrowing costs to near zero and restarts quantitative easing to avert a recession, negative yields on U.S. Treasuries “could swiftly change from theory to reality,” according to Fels.

-Interest rates futures implied traders have positioned for the possibility the Fed would lower interest rates at every policy meeting the rest of this year, according to CME Group’s FedWatch program.
+Interest rates futures implied traders have positioned for the possibility that the Fed would lower interest rates at every policy meeting the rest of this year, according to CME Group’s FedWatch program.

 Last week, Fed policymakers cut interest rates for the first time since 2008.
-They lowered the target range on domestic borrowing costs by a quarter point to 2.00%-2.25% USFOMC=ECI.
+They lowered the target range on domestic borrowing costs by a quarter point to 2.00%-2.25%.

 The Fed also decided to end the shrinkage of its massive bond holdings, currently at about $3.6 trillion, earlier than planned.

-Reporting by Richard Leong; Editing by Bernadette Baum and Dan Grebler
+Reporting by Richard Leong; editing by Bernadette Baum, Dan Grebler and Jonathan Oatis